Data Vis Activities for Children

 The half-day workshop will be in-person-only and include hands-on activities and panel discussions.
 It will also offer networking opportunities through small-group conversations in World Café-style .

-Submissions will be accepted through email.
-Please email your submissions copying to Dushani Perera, Christina Stoiber, and Andres Ramirez-Duque at d.perera@ed.ac.uk, christina.stoiber@ustp.at, and andres.ramirez-duque@glasgow.ac.uk.
+We invite anyone interested to participate without any submission.
+Please email your interest to register and participate in-person, copying Dushani Perera, Christina Stoiber, and Andres Ramirez-Duque at d.perera@ed.ac.uk, christina.stoiber@ustp.at, and andres.ramirez-duque@glasgow.ac.uk.

 Organizers